munich-ml/MLPy2020/README.md

 - `np.column_stack()` supports horizontal stacking of 2D and 1D arrays

 ## [16_Matplotlib.ipynb](https://colab.research.google.com/github/munich-ml/MLPy2020/blob/master/16_Matplotlib.ipynb)
-For more inspiration go to [Matplotlib website](https://matplotlib.org/)
+For inspiration what and how to plot go to [Matplotlib website](https://matplotlib.org/)

-`%matplotlib` magic switches between:
+The `%matplotlib` magic switches between:
 - static inline plots (default) with `%matplotlib inline`
 - interactive plots with `%matplotlib qt`

 ## [17_Pandas.ipynb](https://colab.research.google.com/github/munich-ml/MLPy2020/blob/master/17_Pandas.ipynb)
-**Pandas** (alias `pd`) is a Python package providing fast, flexible, and expressive data structures designed to make working with "labeled" data both easy and intuitive.
+**Pandas** (alias `pd`) is a Python module providing fast, flexible, and expressive data structures which are designed to make working with "labeled" data both easy and intuitive.

 **`pd.DataFrame`** is a two-dimensional data structure with labeled axes, rows (`index`) and `column`.
 The data is often a `np.array`.